 Yes.
-The Guidelines set out the rules governing the complaints process, on the basis of which NCPs publish their own procedures.
+The Guidelines set out the rules governing the complaints process, on the basis of which NCP publish their own procedures.
 Some NCPs require complaints to be submitted via an on-line form.
 The first step in preparing a complaint is to check the website of the NCP to which the complaint is being submitted.
-If the NCP has not published its procedures then trade unions should include in the complaint the information set out in Part 4.2 of this Guide.
+If a NCP has not published its procedures then the information that should be included in a complaint is set out in Part 4.2 of this Guide.